 As the temperature drops, your energy bill can rise due to higher usage.
-Heating and cooling make up nearly half of your home’s energy usage, so taking simple steps to save energy can make a difference on your bill.
+Heating and cooling make up more than half of your home’s energy usage, so taking simple steps to save energy can make a difference on your bill.

 Customers with electric heat will see the largest increase, but natural gas heat customers can also see an increase due to the electric starter and fan on their furnaces.

 There are many other factors that can influence electric consumption, such as winter school break (think more laundry, lights on, gaming, TV streaming, in and out traffic), holiday lights and entertaining guests.

 5 Useful Resources to Help with Winter Electricity Bills

 Take the surprise out of your DP&L bill by paying the same amount each month.
 We'll "settle up" in August - your August bill will reflect a credit or balance due.
 Beacuse when you know what to expect, it's easier to plan your budget.
 Learn more.

 2. Be a Savings Champion